-Table 2.16.
-Specifications- Construir Palabras: Completar Una Sílaba (Building Words: One Syllable Missing)
+Table 2.17 Specifications-Construir Palabras: Completar Una Sílaba (Building Words: One Syllable Missing)

-Code 124 SpecificationsStudents hear a word and see an accompanying picture.
-The onscreen tershows the word with one syllable missing.
-Students choose the missing s which pops to the word.
-Words in this measure are all three-syllable word must be depictable enough that the audio for the word is supported by the for clear discernment.
-The next item is only presented after a selection is Score is correct selections per minute.
+Code 124 Specifications Students hear a word and see an accompanying picture.
+The onscreen text shows the word with one syllable missing.
+Students choose the missing syllable, which pops into the word and completes it.
+Words in this measure are all three-syllable words and must be depictable enough that the audio for the word is supported by the picture for clear discernment.
+The next item is only presented after a selection is made.
+Score is correct selections per minute.
 Item Pool Up to 35 items presented in random order Duration 1 minute, speeded CCSS en español Alignment LF.2.3.c - Decodifican palabras multisilábicas.

-Figure 2.12.
-Sample Item- Construir Palabras: Completar Una Sílaba (Building Words: One Syllable Missing)
+Figure 2.12 Sample Item-Construir Palabras: Completar Una Sílaba (Building Words: One Syllable Missing)

-2.4.3.
-Level 3: Beginning Words
+2.4.3 Level 3: Beginning Words